 Understanding rabbit body language is the first step to bonding with your rabbit.
 Once you know what your rabbit is trying to tell you, you’ll be able to spend time with your rabbit in a way that doesn’t scare them.
 Learn more about what you can do to bond with your rabbit!

-(This post goes into the body language of pet rabbits, but they also make some sounds that can tell you a little about how they feel.
-Check out my guide to learn more)
+(This post goes into the body language of pet rabbits, but they also make noises that can tell you a little about how they feel.
+Check out my guide on rabbit sounds to learn more)

 If your rabbit has their ears forward and is looking intently in a certain direction it means they are on high alert.
 They could be standing up on their hind legs or alert with all four feet on the ground.
 This is usually easy to spot, since this behavior is the same in rabbits as it is for cats and dogs.